 Recent scare stories in the media have highlighted the use of the new Leptospirosis L4 vaccine.
 L4 refers to 4 strains of leptospirosis, a disease which is routinely vaccinated against in the UK.
-Despite scare stories that the World Small Animal Veterinary Association (WSAVA) states L4 vaccines should not be given before 12 weeks and Leptospirosis vaccination is not essential, an untruth which WSAVA have refuted, Leptospirosis is common and serious disease in the UK and vaccination from 8 weeks is important as full immunity may not be attained for several weeks following the completion of the course.
+Despite scare stories that the World Small Animal Veterinary Association (WSAVA) stated L4 vaccines should not be given before 12 weeks and Leptospirosis vaccination is not essential (an untruth which WSAVA have refuted) Leptospirosis is common and serious disease in the UK and vaccination from 8 weeks is important as full immunity may not be attained for several weeks following the completion of the course.

 The stories in the media have suggested that dogs are dying or reacting badly in their thousands to the L4 vaccine and that Leptospirosis is a trivial disease.
 Neither are true.
-We have now given hundreds of doses of L4 vaccine and while some dogs have been a bit quiet for a couple of days, none have required any treatment.
-The reason they have reacted slightly is probably because this is a novel vaccine so the immune system is having to re-learn and this is reinforced by the fact that there are few if any reactions to subsequent boosters.
+We have now given hundreds of doses of L4 vaccine and while some dogs have been a bit off-colour for a couple of days, none have required any treatment.
+The reason they have reacted slightly is almost certainly because this is a novel vaccine so the immune system is having to re-learn and this is reinforced by the fact that there are few if any reactions to subsequent boosters.
 Think of its as the same as when we have a vaccination and for a day or so just feel a bit off colour, it is perfectly normal. so the surprise should be not that some dogs react but the most never do.
 However we will view any reports of adverse reactions seriously and take the necessary steps.

 Because dogs in the UK have no immunity to the new leptospirosis strains it is even more reason to give the L4 vaccine because otherwise they are at risk of serious and potentially fatal disease.
-The stories have centred on the Nobivac vaccine but we use Versican and also have the previous L2 vaccine available where your dog is not presently at risk.
-However, within a short time all Leptospirosis vaccines will be the L4 variant so we are rcommending upgrading at the next routine booster.
+Some breeders are misguidedly advocating the use of the old L2 vaccine however but within a short time all Leptospirosis vaccines will be the L4 variant so we are recommending this for all new vaccine courses and boosters.

-On the cat front.
-One vaccine (Purevax) has a new, more effective, calicivirus (FCV -one form of cat flu) component which is greater than 80% effective while the old one the others use is as little as 40% effective.
+On the cat front. the vaccine we use (Purevax) has a new, more effective, calicivirus (FCV -one form of cat flu) component which is greater than 80% effective while the old one most of the others still use is as little as 40% effective.
 The problem with FCV is that it is an RNA virus so mutates easily and like the human flu, vaccines can become resistant to previous vaccines hence no vaccine can be 100% effective.

 A new safer feline leukaemia virus (FeLV) vaccine is also now provided by the same manufacturer in a combined injection.
 The older FeLV vaccines could cause a serious, albeit very rare, reaction at the site of the injection, the newer one reduces that risk.

 And it's not all cats and dogs.
-A novel fatal variant of rabbit viral haemorrhagic disease (VHD) has emerged.
-A new vaccine has been developed as the old VHD vaccine is not effective against VHD2, however this vaccine is not yet commonly available.
+A novel fatal variant of rabbit viral haemorrhagic disease (VHD2) has emerged.
+A new vaccine has been developed as the old VHD vaccine is not effective against VHD2, however the supply of this vaccine is still not fully reliable.
 Meanwhile we recommend using the current vaccine as this also protects against myxomatosis which has seen an increase this year.

-We use all the most modern vaccines and although these may cost a little more, after careful cost/benefit assessment consider then safe and beneficial to your pets.
+Be assured that we use all the most modern vaccines and although these may cost a little more, after careful cost/benefit assessment consider then to be most beneficial to your pets.